dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-22-tutorial-spacy.md

 **Prerequisites:**

-This tutorial assumes a basic understanding of how to work with Jupyter Notebook.
+This tutorial assumes a basic understanding of how to work with Jupyter Notebook and an ablity to write and follow-through a code written in Python.
 We strongly recommend that you take the `Getting Started with Jupyter Notebook` tutorial before taking this tutorial.

 **Before you begin:**